sjfke/nonbleedingedge/projects/docker-or-podman.rst

 Testing
 *******

-An example from CodeJava, `JSP Servlet JDBC MySQL C.R.U.D Example <https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example>`_ was used the details of which are on GitHub `sjfke - tomcat containers <https://github.com/sjfke/tomcat-containers>`_
+A modified example from `CodeJava <https://codejava.net/all-tutorials>`_, `JSP Servlet JDBC MySQL C.R.U.D Example <https://www.codejava.net/coding/jsp-servlet-jdbc-mysql-create-read-update-delete-crud-example>`_ was used the details of which are on GitHub `sjfke - tomcat containers <https://github.com/sjfke/tomcat-containers>`_

 Separate containers will be used for: